MeksU/DifferentNumberFinder/README.md

-# flutter_app
+# DifferentNumberFinder

-A new Flutter project.
+A simple Flutter app that finds the different number from others in a list of integers entered by the user.